LuisBoto/SharedPayments-WebAppChallenge/README.md

 Both the back and front ends have been supplied with Dockerfiles to allow packaging as Docker container images, which can be built locally using the provided [building script](buildDockerImages.sh) by executing it directly from the root of this repository.

-Along with those, a [docker-compose](docker-compose.yml) file has been created to make deployment of both containers and the required database more convenient.
+Along with those, a [docker-compose](docker-compose.yml) file has been created to make deployment of both containers and the required database more convenient. **By default this file deploys the front end on port 4200**.